kcartlidge/book-textmate/README.md

 ## Making changes

 - Use the `Bundle`, `Edit Bundles` option to make changes
-- Option-click the bundle name `Export` when you've done
+- Option-click the bundle name and `Export` when you've done